 Inspired by our research of vintage photographs of Yakuza-only onsen - plentiful hot spring baths located on the Volcanic islands of Japan.
 The majority of onsen today will not allow any foreigners in these baths if you are heavily tattooed due to the history and violent reputation of the Bōryokudan or "Violent Groups" known worldwide as the Yakuza-Clan.

 Each 650-gram heavyweight robe was constructed with a premium terry cotton material that features over 300,000 colored threads throughout the garment.
 In fact, the back design of this robe features an unprecedented 21 different colored threads and each custom hand-drawn severed head features 12 different colored threads.
 An ultra soft inside liner was sewn into each piece so that the garment is comfortably worn.

-Each Bōryokudan Robe comes packaged in it’s own custom box.
+Each Bōryokudan Robe comes packaged in it’s own specially-designed robe casket.